The standstill period is a defined period of time between the notice of the contract award decision and the award of the contract.

-There are defined timelines for Standstill that must be followed before your organisation can enter into a contract.
+There are defined timelines for standstill that must be followed before your organisation can enter into a contract.

-These does not apply where
+These do not apply where:

-Where the notice is sent to any tenderers only by other means, e.g. by post, the standstill period is 15 days ending at midnight at the end of the 15th day after that on which the last notice is sent.
+Where the notice is sent to any tenderers by other means, e.g. by post, the standstill period is 15 days ending at midnight at the end of the 15th day after that on which the last notice is sent.

 If unsuccessful tenderers have any concerns about the process, and/or its outcome, they should be raised during the standstill period.

 Before approaching the court seeking any legal remedies, a tenderer must inform the Organisation and explain the basis for its court application.
 The Organisation will usually be aware of any legal challenge prior to the end of the mandatory standstill period.

 When court action has commenced, your Organisation cannot award the contract unless the court permits this.
 This is usually after your Organisation has successfully applied to the court.

 Even after contract award, a supplier can approach the court seeking damages (see remedies section).
 The standstill notice communicates the intent to award contract and should be sent as soon as possible after the contract award decision has been made.

 A notification must also be issued to each candidate providing, where applicable, the grounds for any decision: